Esri/deep-learning-frameworks/README.md

 Requirements
 ------------

- - Most of the packages included in the Deep Learning Libraries installer will work out of the box on any machine configuration.
+Most of the packages included in the Deep Learning Libraries installer will work out of the box on any machine configuration.
 For example, PyTorch optionally can take advantage of a GPU, but will fall back to running its calculations on the CPU if a GPU is not available.
 However, GPU computation is significantly faster, and some packages such as TensorFlow in this distribution only will work with a supported GPU.
 CUDA, or Compute Unified Device Architecture, is a general purpose computing platform for GPUs, a requirement for current GPU backed deep learning tools.

  Item | Supported and recommended
  -----|--------------------------
  Manufacturer | NVIDIA
- CUDA Compute Capability* | 3.5 or greater
+ CUDA Compute Capability<sup>&ast;</sup> | 3.5 or greater
- Dedicated graphics memory** | minimum: 2GB <br />recommended: 4GB or more, depending on the size of models trained
+ Dedicated graphics memory <sup>&dagger;</sup> | minimum: 2GB <br />recommended: 4GB or more, depending on the size of models trained

-* NVIDIA provides a list of [CUDA enabled products](https://developer.nvidia.com/cuda-gpus#compute) and their compute capability.
+&#ast; NVIDIA provides a list of [CUDA enabled products](https://developer.nvidia.com/cuda-gpus#compute) and their compute capability.

-** GPU memory, unlike system memory, cannot be accessed 'virtually'.
+&dagger; GPU memory, unlike system memory, cannot be accessed 'virtually'.
 If a model training consumes more GPU memory than you have available, it will fail.
 GPU memory is also shared across all uses of the machine, so open Pro projects with maps and other applications can limit the available memory for use with these tools.

 Manifest of included packages